-Management's Discussion and Analysis For the three and six months ended June 30, 2022
+Management's Discussion and Analysis For the three months and year ended December 31, 2022

 Ability to Manage Future Growth

 The Company's ability to achieve desired growth will depend on its ability to identify, evaluate and successfully negotiate and fund its investments.
 As the Company grows, it will also be required to hire, train, supervise and manage new employees.
 Failure to manage any future growth or to successfully negotiate suitable investments effectively could have a material adverse effect on the Company's business, financial condition and results of operations.